robot-descriptions/robot_descriptions.py/README.md

 | UR5                   | Universal Robots | `ur5_description`             |
 | UR10                  | Universal Robots | `ur10_description`            |

-New models are welcome!
-Check out the [guidelines](CONTRIBUTING.md) before opening a PR.
+New robot descriptions are welcome!
+Check out the [guidelines](CONTRIBUTING.md) then open a PR.